2023 Best Electrical Engineering Schools in the Southwest Region

 Full Electrical Engineering at Embry-Riddle Aeronautical University - Prescott Report

-University of Houston did quite well in this year’s ranking of the best schools for electrical engineering students.
-It came in at #8 on the list.
+With a ranking of #8, University of Houston did quite well on this year’s best schools for electrical engineering students.
 UH is a very large public school located in the large city of Houston.

 On average, EE graduates from UH take out $21,594 in student loans while working on their degree.

-Read full report on Electrical Engineering at University of Houston
+Full Electrical Engineering at University of Houston Report

-Arizona State University - Skysong ranked #9 on this year’s Best Electrical Engineering Schools in the Southwest Region list.
-Located in the medium-sized city of Scottsdale, ASU - Skysong is a public college with a fairly large student population.
+With a ranking of #9, Arizona State University - Skysong did quite well on this year’s best schools for electrical engineering students.
+Located in the city of Scottsdale, ASU - Skysong is a public college with a fairly large student population.

 The average amount in student loans that EE majors at ASU - Skysong take out is $25,925.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $290.